Omnichannel Marketing Strategies in Luxury Marketing

 “Obviously, we’re exposed to many, many forms of media these days,” said Bischoff.
 “It’s not simply the one-page ad in the luxury magazine or the TV ad for a certain brand.
 An omnichannel strategy can start with a direct mail message.

 “At the same time, you already know the individual’s email address.
 Somebody who receives a direct mail piece then receives emails at a particular cadence.
-You’re trying to stay in the forefront of an individual throughout the whole process.”
+You’re trying to stay at the forefront of an individual throughout the whole process.”

 That’s why it’s important that each part of your consumer’s experience is consistent.
 An item placed in a shopping cart through a mobile device should still be there when your customer accesses the cart on their desktop computer.